harrytruman/network-config/README.md

 For a deep dive into Resource Modules, my colleague [Trishna did a wonderful talk at Ansiblefest 2019](https://www.ansible.com/deep-dive-into-ansible-network-resource-module).

-### Error Handling
+### Blocks and Error Handling

+#### Blocks

-There comes a time in a playbook where you want to have Ansible multiple tasks conditionally.
+There comes a time in a playbook where you want to have Ansible execute multiple tasks based off of a condition such as "if this variable exists".

 Below is an example how many people do this starting out: